aiddata/geo-hpc/README.md

 --------------------------------------------------
 --------------------------------------------------

-## year_extract
+## generic extract
+fully integrate extract script which can be used for datasets with any temporal type

+## individual temporal extracts (no subfolder)
+sciclone scripts for extracting and merging extract data based on the temporal type of the dataset

+- **year_extract**
     generic extract scripts for datasets identified by year

-## year_month_extract
+- **year_month_extract**
     generic extract scripts for datasets identified by year and month

-## year_day_extract
+- **year_day_extract**
     generic extract scripts for datasets identified by year and day of year

-## single_extract
+- **single_extract**
     generic extract scripts for temporally invariant data